kaltura-vpaas/meetabout/readme.md

 # Meetabout

-*Meetabout* is a webapp that facilitates virtual meetings between strangers to discuss shared interests.
-So, if two people decide to meet to talk about X". *Meetabout*  leverages the easy-to-use [Virtual Meeting Room API](https://github.com/kaltura-vpaas/virtual-meeting-rooms) to host the meeting on the Kaltura platform.
+*Meetabout* is a web app that facilitates virtual meetings between strangers to discuss shared interests.
+So, if two people decide to meet to talk about X, *Meetabout*  leverages the easy-to-use [Virtual Meeting Room API](https://github.com/kaltura-vpaas/virtual-meeting-rooms) to host the meeting on the Kaltura platform.

 ## Getting Started

 ### Things to Know

-*Meetabout* a sample application not intended to run in a production environment in its current state.
+*Meetabout* is a sample application not intended to run in a production environment in its current state.

 ### Live Demo: